CallmeAmmo/Intelligent-News-Summarization-and-Analysis-System/README.md

 2. Make it a executable file
 3. chmod +x environment_variable.sh
 4. execute the file (in ubuntu source ./environment_variable.sh)
+5. run the main.py from the root (Intelligent-News-Summarization-and-Analysis-System) directory

 # Flow